 Sanjay Prasad, Head of Capital Markets and Insurance, TCS BaNCS – North America

 The good old 401K has been the warhorse of the US Defined Contribution segment of the Retirement products.
-As we all head to the SPARK 2021 Summit, there are some very interesting sound-bytes coming out around the modernization, re-imagination of 401K products and what the future beholds for the Retirement Industry.
-This point of view below represents the thoughts of an industry freshman.
+As we keep pace with industry trends, there are some very interesting sound-bytes coming out around the modernization, re-imagination of 401K products and what the future beholds for the Retirement Industry.

 The US Retirement market is a whopping $37.20 Trillion2 with $7.30 T assets under 401K plans1.
 The name 401K came by accident and the Johnson companies were the first to offer a 401K Plan to its employees3.

 There are many ways to dissect and analyze the US 401K and Retirement industry to anticipate its future.
 This article attempts to look at the evolving macro-dynamics surrounding the wealth and financial wellness needs of the US population and use that lens to gauge the future of Retirement products and solutions.
 To put it in another way, perhaps it is time to stop looking at 401Ks in isolation, and rather see them as an element of the overall retirement plans and an even smaller element of the financial wellbeing and wealth management needs of the US customers.
 This approach may perhaps construct the retirement products that complement as well as hedge against each other.

 Multi-Generational and Multi-Demographic Workforce:

 Never in the history have five generations, and a dozen or more sub-segments within between them, been out there in the workforce and each sub-segment feeling empowered to lay out their unique set of needs, expectations and plans for retirement.